RazanAb88/Amplicon-Analysis/README.md

-\# Metagenomic Analysis Scripts
+# 🧫 Metagenomics Analysis of Biofilm Disruption by a Chemical Product

+## 🧠 Project Summary

+This project involved a metagenomic analysis to assess the effectiveness of a chemical product in disrupting complex biofilms formed by bacterial communities in drainage systems.
+The primary goal was to evaluate shifts in microbial composition before and after treatment using taxonomic profiling techniques.

+Due to confidentiality restrictions, raw data and detailed outputs are not included.
+However, the workflow, tools, and overall findings are shared below to demonstrate technical approach and insight.

+---

+## 🔬 Key Findings

+- The chemical product effectively **eliminated several dominant bacterial genera** known to contribute to biofilm formation.
+- However, the treatment **enabled proliferation of other resistant genera**, which eventually re-established a new biofilm community.
+- These findings suggest the product alters microbial ecosystems, potentially requiring combination treatments to prevent biofilm reformation.

+---

+## 🧰 Tools and Methods

 This repository contains R scripts for performing metagenomic analysis of microbiome data.
-The scripts process, analyse, and visualise microbial community data — starting from raw data processing (quality control, filtering, trimming, and merging) to taxonomic assignment of amplicons and plotting richness and diversity metrics.
+The scripts process, analyze, and visualize microbial community data — starting from raw data processing (quality control, filtering, trimming, and merging) to taxonomic assignment of amplicons and plotting richness and diversity metrics.

-Developed in RStudio 2024.12.1+563 with R version 4.4.2.
+- **Environment**: RStudio 2024.12.1+563 with R version 4.4.2

-The dataset involves amplicon sequencing of 16S rDNA V3-V4 (50K-WBI), to investigate changes in microbial communities:
+- **Sequencing**: Amplicon sequencing of 16S rDNA V3–V4 (50K-WBI)

-\- \*\*Alpha diversity\*\*: within-sample diversity.

-\- \*\*Beta diversity\*\*: between-sample diversity.
+- **Analysis focus**:
+  - **Alpha diversity**: within-sample diversity
+  - **Beta diversity**: between-sample diversity

 ---